Now the actual build is underway this sixth blog is a bit of an update on the work completed so far.

 This series of blogs is all about our own build journey!…………What we have learnt, what worked well and how we worked through any hurdles that arose.
 We will experience similar situations to our clients and maybe by following our journey you may learn something, or perhaps feel more relaxed, or confident, about the build process, or at least have a laugh!

 Our house was designed with a ‘Rib Raft’ insulated foundation system.
-Now, I am not the builder in the family so I just needed to know that it was designed to insulate the house and also remove any thermal bridges where heat may be lost or cold transferred inside.
-How did we know this would work?
-Well, the science, experience and successful applications we have been part of, and elsewhere assured us that these systems work.
+It was designed to insulate the house and also remove any thermal bridges where heat may be lost or cold transferred inside.

 After excavation the usual hardfill and sand were laid first followed by the insulation layer, in this case 150mm of EPS high density expanded polystyrene sheets.